VarunSampath23/Unlearning-Research-Paper-Implementations/SimilarLabel/readme.md

 # Similar Labelling – CIFAR-100 & ResNet-18

-Experiments exploring **machine unlearning** techniques on CIFAR-100 using a standard ResNet-18.

 Special focus on the **"similar labels"** strategy from:

 > **Robust Machine Unlearning for Quantized Neural Networks via Adaptive Gradient Reweighting with Similar Labels**